geerlingguy/pi-webcam/README.md

   1. Follow the setup wizard, and if you want to easily be able to log into the Pi later, connect to a WiFi network, and also run the `raspi-config` tool and enable SSH.
   1. The Raspberry Pi should ask to be restarted.
 Go ahead and restart now, and wait for it to boot back up.
   1. Open the Terminal application (in the launcher or in Menu > Accessories > Terminal).
-  1. Install Ansible and Git: `sudo apt update && sudo apt install -y python3-dev python3-pip libyaml-dev libffi-dev git && sudo pip3 install --no-binary pyyaml ansible` (**Warning**: this can take a while, especially on slower Pis!).
+  1. Install Ansible and Git: `sudo apt update && sudo apt install -y python3-dev python3-pip libyaml-dev libffi-dev git && sudo pip3 install cryptography==3.1.1 && sudo pip3 install --no-binary pyyaml ansible` (**Warning**: this can take a while, especially on slower Pis!).
   1. Clone this repository to your Pi: `git clone https://github.com/geerlingguy/pi-webcam.git`
   1. Go into the repository directory: `cd pi-webcam`
   1. Use the local inventory file: `cp inventory-local.example inventory`